qingkaikong/blog/45_support_vector_machine_part2_sklearn/README.md

 ## The training results

 Let's view the performance on the training data, we will plot the [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix).
-Also, we will plot the decision boundary, which will help us understand more of the capability of the classifier (since we only have two selected features, this makes us eaiser to view the decision boundary).
+Also, we will plot the decision boundary, which will help us understand more of the capability of the classifier (since we only have two selected features, this makes us easier to view the decision boundary).

 ```python